diegosasw/sample-open-api-swashbuckle/README.md

 mv temp/* docs/
 ```

+The `docs` folder now has the two OpenApi documents.
+This folder can released in a static http server or similar so that
+there are links to the OpenAPI documents that other tools or applications can use.

+## Common Issues

+### Error Generating OpenApi Document
-IMPORTANT: Make sure the Swashbuckle.AspNetCore dependency version matches the CLI.
+Make sure the `Swashbuckle.AspNetCore` dependency version matches the CLI.
-If your CLI has a different version, the export might fail
+If your CLI has a different version, the export might fail, that's why using versioned `dotnet-tools.json` manifest
+is recommended to avoid mismatches.

-Check dotnet tool version with
+Check dotnet tool version with:
 ```
 dotnet tool list
 ```